Domusgpt/nimbus-guardian/README.md

 nimbus chat
 ```

 Type your question in normal English.
-No technical jargon required!
+No technical jargon required.

 ---

-## 🔧 How It Works
+## How It Works

 1. **Scans** your project files for common issues
 2. **Analyzes** Docker, Firebase, dependencies, security patterns